 The majority of respiratory therapist jobs necessitate a standard workweek.
 Some respiratory therapists work on-call, so their schedules and shifts can be unpredictable.
 Chest trauma, asthma, cystic fibrosis, pneumonia, bronchitis, and emphysema are some of the most common disorders that respiratory therapists may encounter.

-Respiratory therapist jobs typically entail creating patient care plans, providing therapy tailored to the patient’s needs, and performing diagnostic procedures, though duties vary location.
+Respiratory therapist jobs typically entail creating patient care plans, providing therapy tailored to the patient’s needs, and performing diagnostic procedures, though duties vary by location.
 Sleep studies, stress and exercise testing, sputum specimen analysis, cardiac tests, and arterial blood gas analysis are some of the diagnostic procedures.
-A patient assessment may be performed a respiratory therapist, which includes taking a medical history, reviewing symptoms, and performing a basic medical exam.
+A patient assessment may be performed by a respiratory therapist, which includes taking a medical history, reviewing symptoms, and performing a basic medical exam.

 Biology, physics, mathematics, health, and chemistry are all good subjects to study if you want to work as a respiratory therapist.
 He or she should also be able to work with the general public.
 Because working in a high-stress environment is sometimes necessary, a person interested in this field should be able to work under pressure, both alone and with a team.
 In this field, strong attention to detail and the ability to follow instructions are also essential.